11 Health Perks You Didn’t Know You Can Get for Free

 Monkey Business Images/Shutterstock

 If you’re worried about your mental wellness, you can start by taking this diagnostic test.
 You can then use the results to have an informed discussion with your mental health provider.
 If you think you can’t afford a mental health provider, you can dial 211 in most municipal areas to find out about counseling and other mental health resources available in your community.
-Here are some other free and affordable mental health resources.
+Check out this guide to more free and affordable mental health resources.

 Free advice on medication

 Your pharmacist can provide insight about whatever prescription drugs you may be taking, including potential interactions with other prescription drugs and over-the-counter medications as well.
-Here are the other reasons you should seek health advice from your pharmacist (who might know more about your prescriptions than your doctor!).
+Here are the other reasons you should seek health advice from your pharmacist.

 Free nutritional counseling